 If they Google you, they will see your reviews

-Reviews are displayed on the right-hand side of a Google search result in what is known as the “Google My Business” page.
+Reviews are displayed on the right-hand side of a Google search result in what is known as the “Google Business Profile.”
 Before they even get to your website, searchers will see your reviews.

 Many people are making the decision to call simply based on reviews

-Analytics trends are showing that increasing numbers of consumers call straight from the Google My Business page—tap the Call button—without ever going to the company website.
+Analytics trends are showing that increasing numbers of consumers call straight from the Google Business Profile—tap the Call button—without ever going to the company website.

 94% of consumers say that a negative review has convinced them to avoid a business.